Thinking about solo travel in Croatia?

-In 2015 I finally got to explore Croatia’s coast.
-I spent just under three weeks playing in the sea and lounging on sunny beaches, exploring ancient cities and swimming in waterfalls.
+I spent about three weeks playing in the sea and lounging on sunny beaches, exploring ancient cities and swimming in waterfalls.
 I visited four cities; Zadar, Split, Hvar, and Dubrovnik and would highly recommend Croatia’s Dalmatian Coast as a perfect destination for any solo traveller.
-Here’s why:
+Here’s why.

-If you were to ask me where I felt the safest travelling alone, my answer would be Croatia.
-Specifically Zadar (mainly because it’s mostly locals and not as busy and hyped up as Split and Dubrovnik), however I never had an issue, or even thought I may have an issue, at any point of my time exploring the country.
+If you were to ask me where I felt the safest travelling alone, one of my top answers would be Croatia, specifically the town of Zadar.
+This is mainly because it’s mostly locals and not as busy and hyped up as Split and Dubrovnik).
+However, I never had an issue, or even thought I may have an issue, at any point of my time exploring the country.

 As a solo female traveller I am used to standing out and being harassed by the men; whether they mean to be threatening or not.
 But it didn’t happen once in Croatia.
-Sure a few said hi to me or came over to talk, but they were always respectful (even at the clubs).
-Maybe I was just incredibly lucky, but I’m not going to complain because it was pretty awesome.
+Sure a few said ‘hi’ to me or came over to talk, but they were always respectful (even at the clubs).
+Maybe I was just incredibly lucky, but I’m not going to complain because it was pretty awesome and a huge perk as a solo female traveller.

 My feeling of safety wasn’t just in terms of not being harassed.
 I never felt like I needed to be overly alert.
 Either in terms of protecting myself or my belongings.
 I walked around by myself at night and even went swimming in the sea alone at 1am on my last night- just because I could and I wanted to.
 It didn’t occur to me til after the fact that it was a dumb thing to because I was alone.
 It’s definitely not something I would have considered doing anywhere else.

-Getting around Croatia is a breeze.
+One of the biggest reasons what I recommend solo travel in Croatia is because getting around the country on your own is a breeze .
 Renting a car is obviously an option but there’s no need to with the train and bus system.
 There are generally two types of buses: the fast buses and the slow ones.
 If you are in a rush, the fast ones are the best option.
 However if you have some time I highly recommend the slow ones.
 The drive is significantly more scenic (especially along the coast!).
 Buses do not have toilets but still stop for a break at a large station (just make sure you have coins as you do need to pay!)

 There are also plenty of public buses to the main attractions as well.
-For example to Krka (where you can swim in the waterfalls) or Plitvice National Park.
+For example to Krka or Plitvice National Park.
 You can also join tours to these sites as well but should there not be enough numbers you can always hop on a bus and go on your own.
 Your plans needn’t depend on anyone but you.

 Hostels are generally a solo traveller’s best friend: they are budget friendly and allow you to meet people.
 But plenty of hostels are also party palaces and can end up leaving you exhausted and frustrated.
 While Croatia’s cities definitely have party hostels, there are plenty of low-key options as well.
 One of my favourites was Helvetia Hostel in Hvar.
 It’s run by a family who, while encouraging you to go out and enjoy Hvar’s famous night life, are quick to enforce silence for those staying in at night.
-Hostels like these are a great option and allow those who don’t like the party atmosphere (or need a break from it) without having to break the bank for a private room at a hotel.
+Hostels like these are a great option and allow those who don’t like the party atmosphere (or need a break from it).

-Of course is hostels really aren’t your thing there are plenty of guesthouses, hotels, resorts, and airbnbs to choose from.
+Of course, if hostels really aren’t your thing there are plenty of guesthouses, hotels, and resorts to choose from.
+If you are looking to book, try booking.com.
+I use them regularly for my own travel as many properties are refundable if your plans change.

 While Croatia has definitely risen in fame over the past few years, it’s still considered to be a very affordable place to travel.
 Dubrovnik is probably the most expensive city (mainly due to the surge in tourism courtesy of Game of Thrones) however even this medieval city can be explored on a budget.